 If anyone goes and adopts a dog after reading my book, I sincerely hope they will get in touch to let me know.
 I’m really easy to reach, and I love seeing pictures of people’s pets.

-look at this now Your duo on the frontlines—Nano & Wolf—have some pretty interesting names.
+Your duo on the frontlines—Nano & Wolf—have some pretty interesting names.
 How did you choose them?

 I called my grandmother Nano.
 It was supposed to be Nana, and I just got it wrong, but the name stuck.
 I was the first grandkid, and all the others called her Nano, too.
 She died when I was just a little kid, and I wanted to pay tribute to her.